teaching-networks/animation-server/docs/guide/GUIDE.md

 - /api/yaars
         - /poll -> Handels the creation of polls over stomp (SEND Method)
             - /:id -> Handels subscriptions to polls over stomp (SUBSCRIBE / UNSUBSCRIBE Method)
-        - /lecture/:id -> Handels subscriptions to all open Polls for a certain lecture.
-The server will send updates whenever a poll is switched active (SUBSCRIBE / UNSUBSCRIBE Method)
+        - /lecture/:id -> Handels subscriptions to all open polls for a certain lecture.
+The server will send updates whenever a poll is switched active (SUBSCRIBE / UNSUBSCRIBE method)
         - /vote/:idPoll/:idAnswer -> Handels voting over STOMP, votes for an answer with idPoll and idAnswer (SEND Method)
 ```